 Even with these variables, this post should give you a good idea of the average cost of flights, accommodations, car expenses, etc.

-the cost of flights to Hawaii
+The cost of flights to Hawaii

+Hawaii is a very interesting destination geographically.
 It doesn’t matter where you live; Hawaii is a long way away.
 The Hawaiian Islands are the most isolated population center in the world!

 Flight prices vary wildly depending on the time of the year.
 If you plan to fly around holidays, you’ll want to book your flights as early as possible.